robgriffin247/zrapp_demo/README.md

 ### ZRapp API

 ZwiftRacing.app also has an API providing endpoints that allow users to programmatically fetch ZRapp data.
 This includes data on riders, clubs and events.
-The API is hsoted at [https://zwift-ranking.herokuapp.com/public/](https://zwift-ranking.herokuapp.com/public/).
+The API is hosted at [https://zwift-ranking.herokuapp.com/public/](https://zwift-ranking.herokuapp.com/public/).
 You may encounter another ZRapp API address &mdash; please don't use that one, it is used by the ZwiftRacing.app and needs to be kept free from unnecessary traffic!

 To get access to the ZRapp API, you first need to join the ZRapp Discord server, then send Tim Hanson a message to request access to the API.
-Tim will then give you an API key.
+Tim can then give you an API key.
 Store this key in a ``.env`` file in the root directory of your project or, if using streamlit, in `.streamlit/secrets.toml`.
 Note that my code is all written for use with Streamlit so, if using ``.env``, you will need to switch those parts out accordingly (from calling ``st.secrets['api']['key']`` to ``os.getenv('key')``).

 **Be careful to add the ``.env`` and/or ``.streamlit/secrets.toml`` paths to your ``.gitignore`` file if using Git.
 Do not share the API key &mdash; it is yours and should be handled with respsect.**